kevinsguo/Group_5_Animal_Adoption/README.md

 - Which month does the shelter have the lowest capacity?

+- Number of spay and nueter surgeries that the shelter needs to preform each year.

 - A review of other main factors and their correlation to the outcome.
 Such as:
   - length of stay
   - age